Ilara-Ogudo Yewa: Colonial years

 The European powers divided West Africa between them at the Berlin Conference of 1884-85.
 The Ketus had earlier been conquered by Dahomey in 1886, and they went to the French who restored Ketu in 1893 under a protectorate.
 The flag was hosted.
 The French colonist asked if there were other communities who wanted to join, which made the Ketus reach out to Ilara during the reign of Regent Alaba Ida the then Alaketu in 1893-1894.
 She selected some of her chiefs to accompany the colonial Master to Ilara.
 However, the Ilara people were unwilling to join the French Colony.
 To signify their interest or displeasure, the flag of French and British was hoisted so that the people should choose the flag of the country they wished to follow.
 The then Baale Aseje stood up to choose a British flag because they had previously consulted the Oracle Ifá who instructed them to go with the British.
-The Alaketu delegates were furious about the decision of the Ilara people and decided that, since Ilara had has chosen to follow British against the wishes of Alaketu the prescribing authority over Ilara, the British flag would be hoisted at her backyard.
+The Alaketu delegates were furious about the decision of the Ilara people and decided that, since Ilara had chosen to follow British against the wishes of Alaketu the prescribing authority over Ilara, the British flag would be hoisted at her backyard.
 That is why Ilara was divided.